 - A Security officer will respond with the appropriate authorities to evaluate the situation and to supervise an evacuation or appropriate action.

 - Notify Security of any known downed power lines.

 - The university dispatcher/operator will initiate the procedure for contacting appropriate personnel.

-- All emergency response personnel or departments will provide regular reports to update the Security Dept. or Emergency Operations Center.
+- All emergency response personnel or departments will provide regular reports to update Campus Security or the Emergency Operations Center.

 In the event of long-term power outage, such as an ice storm:

-- A decision will be made to cancel classes, close school or continue opoerations.
-General information will be communicated across campus to faculty, staff and students.
+- A decision will be made to cancel classes, close school or continue operations.
+General information will be communicated across campus to faculty, staff, and students.

 - If necessary an Emergency Operations Center (E.O.C.) will be opened and staff emergency positions will be assigned.

 - Essential personnel will be called to campus to maintain facilities and insure safety of residents and property.

 - If needed, shelter and/or food can be offered to the community and emergency personnel.

 - Make contingency plans to insure adequate utilities and communications, including use of existing generators and/or rental of additional generators.

 If you become trapped in an elevator, use the emergency phone to notify Campus Security.
 In most cases, there is no dial pad and picking up the handset will automatically connect you to the Security office.